Instantly Turbocharge Your Job Search and Leave Your Superstar Competitors in the Dust!

 Third, there are a lot of good and practical reasons why an employer will not consider non-local candidates or what they call "remote workers, teleworkers, work-at-home personnel, home office-based workers, virtual workers, or flexible workers" and I happen to be in 1000% agreement with these employers.
 For myself as well as for many other employers out there, that brings to mind "nightmarish events" that no employer should ever willingly subject itself to.

-However, that being said, the virtual organization management and virtual organization recruitment disciplines have made 99.999% of these reasons obsolete - although the majority of employers and candidates don't really know much or anything about the existence of these two (2) disciplines.
+However, that being said, the virtual organization management and virtual organization leadership disciplines have made 99.999% of these reasons obsolete - although the majority of employers and candidates don't really know much or anything about the existence of these two (2) disciplines.

 Thus, it becomes incumbent on the candidate to educate their current and prospective employer that they (employers) now have other reliable and very viable options that they can--and should--consider when evaluating candidates for a position.
 Moreover, the fact that you, the candidate, are providing them with that information makes you a bit special--or different--in their eyes.
 It puts you squarely in the 21st century and innovation category.